 Georgia remains committed to public administration reform in line with the EU Principles of Public Administration.
 The 2018 SIGMA (Support for Improvement in Governance and Management) baseline assessment on policy development showed the need to further strengthen policy planning, coordination, monitoring and reporting.
 The Government is updating its 2015-2017 National Policy Planning System Reform Strategy and Action Plan.
 Secondary legislation allowing for the implementation of the Law on Civil Service was adopted in 2016, 2017 and 2018.
 The new classification and remuneration systems are applied to all civil servants; the new performance appraisal approach is being piloted in key Ministries and shall be extended to all institutions.

 Georgia has started building a comprehensive migration management system since 2010, when an inter-institutional State Commission on Migration Issues (SCMI) has been established with its Secretariat being placed within the Public Service Development Agency under the Ministry of Justice.
 The operation of the secretariat has been partially supported by the EU and it is expected that Georgian authorities will be able to fully take over its operations from 2024.
 The SCMI is the main coordinating body of migration issues.
-It also works on migrant integration, migration risk analyses, migration strategy, reduction of statelessness, unified migration analytical system and migration and development issues.
-The current Migration Strategy covers the period from 2016 until 2020.
+It inter-alia covers the issues as: migrant integration, migration risk analyses, migration strategy elaboration and implementation, reduction of statelessness, unified migration data analytical system management.
+The current Migration Strategy covers the period from 2016 until 2021.
 With its implementation action plans it is the key strategic document in this field.

 Stakeholder analysis